 So right here, we see that Jesus himself accepted a luxury, even though he was going to be resurrected.
 We are also told by Solomon that we are to “Enjoy the fruits of our labor.”
 There is nothing wrong with having a few luxury things.
 But “few” is the key word.

 God doesn’t really expect us to sell everything we have, and live in dirt houses.
 If we all did that, then we wouldn’t have an economy!
 We are allowed to use some of our income to not only pay our living expenses, but also to spend some on luxury items as well.
 But there must be a balance.
-Just like there is nothing wrong with sexual lust, as long as we direct that towards our spouses & exercise discipline.
+Just like there is nothing wrong with having sex, as long as we direct that towards our spouses only and exercise discipline.
 Or there is nothing wrong with eating a great meal, but we are not to be gluttons.
 Or there is nothing wrong with loving things in life, but we shouldn’t love them above God.
 Again, greed falls into this same balance.
 We can have money, we can even buy ourselves some luxuries on occasion, but we are also to be balanced in this.

 We must not neglect paying taxes, and giving back to God.
 I think the most ridiculous thing is for someone who owns a big yacht, or their own private Jet, or whatever.
 It is just silly.
 They could have used those hundreds of millions to help the poor, and instead just rented a plane or boat.
 Instead, I feel that greed has come into play with them.